 Joinder of counts against one accused within a single indictment

-Complaint that counts have been included to impermissible extent are uncommon.
 Successful complaint would ordinarily result in prosecution filing over separate indictments, but in face of prosecution intransigence, remedy would be judicial quashing of the indictment or an order for stay.

 Judicial power to order separation (severance) of trials of charges against one accused

-Depending on the sort of case, and not infrequently in cases of commercial fraud, it is enough for joint trial that offences or groups of offences have a common genesis or are otherwise linked and associated by commonality of parties or transactions: R v Heinze VSCA 124; R v McLean VSCA 217, (2000) 2 VR 118.
+Depending on the sort of case, and not infrequently in cases of commercial fraud, it is enough for joint trial that crimes or groups of crimes have a common genesis or are otherwise linked and associated by commonality of parties or transactions: R v Heinze VSCA 124; R v McLean VSCA 217, (2000) 2 VR 118.

 There must be separate trials if the prosecution has made the accused subject of separate indictments: R v Scott VicSC 213; R v Landy VicLawRp 14, VLR 73.
 A State indictment and Commonwealth indictment though may proceed jointly provided they are drawn and signed as a single document: R v Nicola VicRp 86, VR 1040.